nkovacne/ovirt-desktop-client/README.md

 make:  [install] Error 2
 ```

-To solve it, run `python configure.py` specifying the include dir (i.e., your virtualenv's include dir where files should be installed.
+To solve it, run `python configure.py` specifying the include dir (i.e., your virtualenv's include dir where files should be installed).

    ```
    python configure.py --incdir=../venv/include/python2.7